ianmtaylor1/efl/docs/models/symordreg.md

 # Symmetric Ordinal Regression

 This is the first and the simplest model that I wrote.
-The model centers around a "strength" for each team.
-The difference between two teams' strengths determines the probability of a win, draw, or loss.
+The model centers around a "strength" for each team, where the difference between two teams' strengths determines the probability of a win, draw, or loss.
 For example, if Wolves' strength is much higher than Leicester City's strength, Wolves will have a high proability of a win, and a lower probability of a draw or a loss.